rocknsm/rock-docs/docs/install/install.md

 <img src="../../img/network.png">
 </p>

-> Do not use a hostname that contains an underscore, for example `rock_2-5`.
+> Do not use a hostname that contains an underscore or dots, for example `rock_2-5` or `rock-2.6.0`.
 This will cause deployment failures!

 #### User Creation